Healthcare in Thailand: Urban-rural divide

 For much of its history, rural areas in Thailand were under-served medically.
-Rural health centres failed to attract health workers as they could not compete with urban areas offering higher salaries and more social amenities.
+Rural health centers failed to attract health workers as they could not compete with urban areas offering higher salaries and more social amenities.
 The government, in 1975, launched a medical welfare scheme for poor and vulnerable citizens, both rural and urban.
 They trained health workers specifically to work in rural areas.
 Government policy-makers later required all doctors trained in Thailand to start their careers by working in rural hospitals before moving to urban hospitals.
+The Medical Council of Thailand runs the three-year national internship program that almost all medical school graduates must participate in, which is a criterion for further residency training.
+In 1992, the Collaborative Project to Increase Rural Doctor (CPIRD) Program was introduced by the Ministry of Public Health and Ministry of Education in order to increase the number of doctors in rural areas.

 To control brain drain, a frequent occurrence in the 1980s, they stopped training medical personnel in English and created good working environments in rural areas.
 These measures have only been partially successful: in 2009, a study found that there was one physician per 565 persons in Bangkok, but only one physician per 2,870 persons in Isan.
-As of 2019, Thailand produces 3,000 doctors yearly at 40 medical education centres.
+As of 2019, Thailand produces 3,000 doctors yearly at 40 medical education centers.